ImperialCollegeLondon/MSE404-MM/docs/labs/lab05/readme.md

 ### Tackling Discontinuities

-Generally, there are two things that we typically do for metals:
+Generally, there are two things that we typically do for metals to help with the convergence of the SCF calculation:

 1. Use a denser k-point grid than you would need for a semiconductor or insulator.
 This is to help sampling the rapid change in the Fermi surface at different k-points.

-2. Use some smearing scheme for the calculation of occupation number of bands at each k-point.
+2. Use some smearing scheme for the calculation of **occupation number** of bands at each k-point.
 This is in relation to the smearing used in the calculation of the [:link: density of states](#density-of-states).
 The difference is that here the occupation is also smeared (i.e., can be a fractional number between 0 and 1).

     To determine the occupation number at each SCF step, we first need to obtain the Fermi energy of the system.
-This is usually achieved by solving the following for $E_F$:
+This is usually achieved by solving the following for $E_F$ at 0K:

     $$
     N_e = \int_{-\infty}^{E_F} \mathrm{DOS}(\varepsilon) f_T(E) dE